Senior Integrated Wealth Advisor

 Before joining the CCM team, Jason worked for a Minneapolis wealth management firm where he served as a financial advisor, investment committee member, and 401k plan specialist.
 Prior to that, Jason worked for Thrivent Financial and Union Pacific, serving in business analyst and strategic operational roles.

 Jason serves on the Minnesota Jump$tart Board, which is an organization focused on advancing financial literacy for youth.
 He is also a member of the Children's Minnesota Foundation Legacy Advisors.
-In addition, Jason volunteers his time through the University of St. Thomas and the Financial Matters program of BestPrep, speaking to high school and college students about financial principles, Angel Foundation, and Urban Ventures.
+In addition, Jason volunteers his time through the Financial Matters program of BestPrep, speaking to high school and college students about financial principles, Angel Foundation, and Urban Ventures.
 Jason previously served on the Financial Planning Association of Minnesota Board and was President of the organization in 2018.
 He is a past member of the Minneapolis Regional Chamber of Commerce DRIVE Emerging Leaders Board, BestPrep’s Minnesota Business Venture Advisory Committee, and the City of St. Louis Park Police Advisory Commission.
 Jason was awarded the BestPrep Volunteer of the Year in 2016 and named the Minneapolis Chamber of Commerce Emerging Leader of the Year in 2009.
 He has been featured in various publications including Minnesota Business, the Minneapolis-St. Paul Business Journal, and the Minneapolis Star Tribune.

 Outside of work, Jason enjoys spending time with family, outdoor activities, and traveling.
 Jason, his wife Sheila, and their two sons reside in Eden Prairie, Minnesota.